-- Gadgets work as mood boosters: When the kids start using gadgets, to escape from a bad day or bad mood then the researchers say that it could be a sign of screen addiction
+- Gadgets work as mood boosters: When kids start using gadgets to escape from a bad day or bad mood, researchers say it could be a sign of screen addiction.

-- They hide their gadget usage: If the kids are trying to hide the time they spend on gadgets and sneak gadgets into their rooms stealthily, it’s obviously a big sign of screen addiction.
+- They hide their gadget usage: If the kids try to hide their time on gadgets and sneak them into their rooms stealthily, it’s obviously a big sign of screen addiction.

-As parents, we might observe a lot more different traits and conditions in our kids which signifies the screen addiction in kids apart from the main symptoms mentioned above.
-The only way, we can handle the screen addiction in kids is by converting the time spent on the gadgets into a result oriented one rather than just passive watching.
+As parents, we might observe many more different traits and conditions in our kids, which signifies screen addiction in kids apart from the main symptoms mentioned above.
+We can only handle screen addiction in kids by converting the time spent on gadgets into a result-oriented one rather than just passive watching.

 Tips to wean off kids from Screens:

-The following are the tips that worked for me and hence wanted to share them here.
+The following tips worked for me, so I wanted to share them here.

 # Family Plan to attack the gadget monsters:

-During this pandemic time, we all sat down and discussed with each other and kept track of each and every individual’s screen time in the family for a week.
-This includes both the work time and aimless watching and watching for fun too.
-Then we sat and discussed and imposed limits on the aimless gadget watching.
-So, as per the plan, my child got only 2 hours of tablet or TV time, which of course would be cut during the current IPL matches, since he watches all the IPL matches.
+During this pandemic, we all sat down and discussed with each other and kept track of each individual’s screen time in the family for a week.
+This includes both work time and aimlessly watching and watching for fun.
+Then we sat and discussed and imposed limits on aimless gadget-watching.
+So, as per the plan, my child got only 2 hours of tablet or TV time, which would be cut during the current IPL matches since he watches all the IPL matches.

 # Sticking to the plan: